 Constipation is defined as:

-Constipation often has some associated symptoms such as excess gas, fatigue, bloating or distension and headaches.
+Constipation often has associated symptoms such as excess gas, fatigue, bloating or distension and headaches.

 The longer constipation goes on, the worse it gets because it can lead to a buildup of bacteria that produce methane gas which slows down transit time.
 This creates a nasty vicious cycle.